mendix/docs-site-test/content/en/docs/refguide7/desktop-modeler/integration/mapping-documents/export-mappings.md

 ---
 title: "Export Mappings"
-url: /refguide7/export-mappings
+url: /refguide7/export-mappings/
 parent: "mapping-documents"
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 ---

-Please refer to [Mapping Documents](mapping-documents) for an introduction.
+Please refer to [Mapping Documents](/refguide7/mapping-documents/) for an introduction.

 ## Obtaining Objects in Export Mappings

-Figure 1 shows an example of an Export Mapping document in which two elements from a schema have been selected using the [Select Elements](select--elements) dialog.
+Figure 1 shows an example of an Export Mapping document in which two elements from a schema have been selected using the [Select Elements](/refguide7/select--elements/) dialog.
 The entity Cheesecake (on the left) was dragged into the mapping to map to the Cheesecake element (on the right) and the entity Topping was mapped to the Topping element.

 ![](/attachments/refguide7/desktop-modeler/integration/mapping-documents/export-mappings/16843939.png)